 Hello.
 Welcome to Recipe Idea Shop, where we give you recipes for comfort food with a healthy twist.
+Want a free printable shopping list?
+Simply subscribe to our newsletter.

 A few years ago I was overweight, stressed, and a prime target for health problems.
 I had a heart attack, followed by gut issues.
 You know everything in your body is related, right?
 During my recovery, I found that I didn’t eat properly, even though I made most of my food at home.
 I began to change the way I eat.